Debalent/Finthos/BUYER-GUIDE.md

 **Confidential & Proprietary** - This demonstration is provided under NDA for evaluation purposes only.

-© 2025 PeoplePay Inc. All rights reserved.
+© 2025 Finthos Inc. All rights reserved.